johnmackintosh/scodas-dbexplorer/README.md

 # scodas-dbexplorer
-code for shiny app to loop over database tables and monitor values
+code for shiny app to loop over database tables and monitor values,  presented at SCODAS meeting 2022-06-14

 see these blog posts for further info